Skip to Content

 These Walnut Shortbread Cookies are tender, with a crumbly melt-in-your-mouth texture.
 The dough is dipped in egg white, rolled in walnuts, and then baked to perfection.
 These cookies keep a long time, making them perfect for holidays, but who am I to judge if you want to make them for an afternoon tea, a picnic, or a nice event?

-What are these Walnut Shortbread Cookies
+What are these Walnut Shortbread Cookies?

+I discovered this recipe in an old Romanian cookbook from 1950.
 I was intrigued by its simplicity and that it did not require any special ingredients.

 The cookie is basically made from a shortbread dough, dipped in egg white, and rolled in coarsely chopped walnuts.
 They look like little spiked balls covered in roasted walnuts.
+As walnuts are very popular in Eastern Europe, they are used in many recipes, like this one.

 Crumbly but soft, kind of like a shortbread, but more tender, these cookies are a little gem.
-The technique for these cookies might remind you of the thumbprint cookies, but they are slightly different, as we do not fill them with jam.

 For example, in this recipe, the egg yolks are used in the cookie dough, while the egg whites are used as glue for the cookies, so the walnuts stick to them.

-What goes into these Walnut Shortbread Cookies
+What goes into these Cookies

-Ingredients for making the cookies110
+Ingredients for the cookie dough

-• Unsalted butter– the butter needs to be cold.
+- Unsalted butter- the butter needs to be cold.
 The coldest, the better.

-• All-purpose flour– Keep it simple.
+- All-purpose flour- Keep it simple.
 We do not need rising flour, bread flour, or any type of flour.

-• Egg yolks– remember what I was telling you?
+- Egg yolks- remember what I was telling you?
 Egg yolks go into the cookie dough, while the egg whites are used as glue to make the walnuts stick to the dough.

-• Powdered sugar – I like using powdered sugar in some dessert recipes.
+- Powdered sugar - I like using powdered sugar in some dessert recipes.
 Mixing the sugar with flour creates a smooth dough that is easy to work with.

-• Vanilla extract
+- Vanilla extract

-• Zest from a lemon
+- Zest from a lemon

 Ingredients for decorating the cookies

-• Egg whites– I hope you did not throw them away.
+- Egg whites- I hope you did not throw them away.

-• Chopped walnuts– As I told you before, walnuts are the popular choice for these cookies, but feel free to choose pecans instead.
+- Chopped walnuts- As I told you before, walnuts are the popular choice for these cookies, but feel free to choose pecans instead.

-How to make these walnut shortbread cookies:
+How to make

 Before you start working on the recipe, do the following: